What is Fentanyl?

 It is especially dangerous since many patients don’t believe in opioid pain relievers like Fentanyl harbor significant addictive potential like street drugs – this gives it a higher likelihood for accidental abuse.
 Fentanyl impacts the central nervous system, causing excess amounts of dopamine to chemically alter the brain over time.
 Because of these neurochemical changes, someone prescribed Fentanyl might become dependent on the drug and turn to illegal methods of getting it after using up their prescription.
 Once a user develops a tolerance to Fentanyl, they will depend on it to feel “normal,” requiring more of the drug to reach the previous feelings – thus addiction is born.

 Regaining control is only a phone call away.
-A fentanyl addiction can be challenging to overcome in many aspects, but despite the challenge, Fentanyl addiction recovery is possible.
-Our programs, including detoxification, residential treatment, intensive outpatient treatment, executive relapse prevention and sober living are designed to promote healing and sobriety on all levels and in every aspect of life.
+Fentanyl addiction can be challenging to overcome in many aspects, but despite the challenge, Fentanyl addiction recovery is possible.
+Our programs, including detoxification, residential treatment, intensive outpatient treatment, executive relapse prevention, and sober living are designed to promote healing and sobriety on all levels and in every aspect of life.
+Visit our addiction treatment center in Thousand Oaks at 6918 Owensmouth Ave Canoga Park, CA 91303.
+24/7 Admissions (818) 722-9019.
+On-Site Contact (818) 806-3914.